lenevor/docs/requests.md

 <a name="using-request-method"></a>
 #### Using The Request Method

-The `method` method will return the HTTP verb for the request.
-You may use the `isMethod` method to verify that the HTTP verb matches a given string, as follows:
+The `getMethod` method will return the HTTP verb for the request.
+You may use the `setMethod` method to verify that the HTTP verb matches a given string, as follows:

     $method = $request->getMethod();